kc9mne/N3FJP-Scoreboard-API/README.md

 ## 🌟 Overview

-Transform your Field Day operation with this professional, real-time scoreboard that connects directly to N3FJP's API.
+Transform your Field Day operation with this techy, real-time scoreboard that connects directly to N3FJP's API.
 Display live statistics, operator performance, band activity, and worldwide contacts on any screen - from laptops to 4K TVs!

 **Built for clubs who want to:**
 - 🎯 Engage operators with real-time stats and milestones